 Having considered the above buying guide, here are the best five beach umbrellas with wooden poles:

-The Frankford Umbrellas Shade Star Steel Beach Umbrella with Ash Wood is the perfect definition of quality and style.
-It comes in 6 different attractive colors that include beach ball, pacific blue, and forest green.
+The Sport-Brella Adjustable Umbrella is the perfect definition of function and style.
+It comes in 9 different attractive colors that include beach ball, pacific blue, and forest green.

 Things You’ll Like: